Jose Siri Player Props: Rays vs. Braves

-On Saturday, Jose Siri (.211 on-base percentage in past 10 games, 60 points below season-long percentage) and the Tampa Bay Rays face the Atlanta Braves, whose starting pitcher will be Spencer Strider.
-First pitch is at 7:15 PM ET.
+Jose Siri -- with an on-base percentage of .211 in his past 10 games, 60 points lower than his season-long percentage -- will be in action for the Tampa Bay Rays versus the Atlanta Braves, with Bryce Elder on the mound, on July 9 at 1:40 PM ET.

-He had a hitless performance in his last game (0-for-3) against the Braves.
+He had a hitless performance in his most recent game (0-for-3) against the Braves.

 Jose Siri Game Info & Props vs. the Braves